the-turing-way/the-turing-way/chapters/open_science.md

 # Open Science

 ## Summary

 Open Science aims to transform science by making research more reproducible, transparent, re-usable, collaborative, accountable and closer to society.
 It is about the way research is carried out and disseminated by digital tools.
-The OECD defines Open Science as:  “to make the primary outputs of publicly funded research results – publications and the research data – publicly accessible in digital format with no or minimal restriction”.
+The OECD [defines](http://www.oecd.org/sti/inno/38500813.pdf) Open Science as the practice of making "the primary outputs of publicly funded research results – publications and the research data – publicly accessible in digital format with no or minimal restriction”.
 In order to achieve this openness in science, each element of the research process should:

 - Be publicly available: it is difficult to use and benefit from knowledge hidden behind barriers such as passwords
 - Be re-usable: research outputs need to be licensed appropriately so that prospective users know clearly any limitations on re-use